-Table: List of Acronyms with descriptions

-Acronym Description APHIS The Animal and Plant Health Inspection Service , located within the United States Department of Agriculture, is a multi-faceted agency with work centered around animal and plant health, but programs also address animal welfare, biotechnology, wildlife damage management, and global trade.
+Table: List of Acronyms with Descriptions Acronym Description APHIS The Animal and Plant Health Inspection Service , located within the United States Department of Agriculture, is a multi-faceted agency with work centered around animal and plant health, but programs also address animal welfare, biotechnology, wildlife damage management, and global trade.
 APHIS IES APHIS Investigative and Enforcement Services , located within the United States Department of Agriculture, provides investigative, enforcement, and regulatory support services to four APHIS programs-Animal Care, Biotechnology Regulatory Services, Plant Protection and Quarantine, and Veterinary Services.
 IES also provides these services for agricultural quarantine inspection activities carried out by the Department of Homeland Security's Customs and Border Protection.
 BRAG Located in the Federal Bureau of Investigation's Criminal Justice Information Services division, the Bioterrorism Risk Assessment Group is responsible for conducting security risk assessments.
 BSAT Biological Select Agents and Toxins are pathogens or toxins that have been determined to have the potential to pose a severe threat to human, animal, or plant health, or to animal or plant products.
-BSL A Biosafety Level is an enclosed, ventilated laboratory workspace for safely working with materials contaminated with (or potentially contaminated with) pathogens requiring a defined biosafety level. САР A Corrective Action Plan is voluntarily developed by an entity to address serious and recurrent concerns that do not present an imminent risk to public health and safety, animal and plant health, and/or animal and plant products.
+BSL A Biosafety Level is used to identify the protective measures needed in a laboratory setting to protect workers, the environment, and the public.
+CAP A Corrective Action Plan is voluntarily developed by an entity to address serious and recurrent concerns that do not present an imminent risk to public health and safety, animal and plant health, and/or animal and plant products.
 The plan is submitted to the Federal Select Agent Program and includes target completion dates and the specifics of how the entity will correct identified regulatory deficiencies.
-CDC The Centers for Disease Control and Prevention , located within the United States Department of Health and Human Services, conducts science and provides health information to protect people from health, safety, and security threats.
+CDC The Centers for Disease Control and Prevention , located within the United States Department of Health and Human Services, conducts critical science and provides health information to protect people from health, safety, and security threats.
 DASAT The Division of Agricultural Select Agents and Toxins , located within the Emergency and Regulatory Compliance Services in the Animal and Plant Health Inspection Service of the United States Department of Agriculture, regulates the possession, use, and transfer of biological select agents and toxins that have the potential to pose a severe threat to animal or plant health, or to animal or plant products.
-DSAT The Division of Select Agents and Toxins , located within the Office of Readiness and Response at the Centers for Disease Control and Prevention, regulates the possession, use, and transfer of biological select agents and toxins that have the potential to pose a severe threat to human health.
+DRSC The Division of Regulatory Science and Compliance , located within the Office of Readiness and Response at the Centers for Disease Control and Prevention, regulates the possession, use, and transfer of biological select agents and toxins that have the potential to pose a severe threat to human health.